BakelLab/minerva-queue-lsf/README.md

       export PATH="$PATH:~/opt/minerva-queue-lsf/bin"
       ```

-3. Optionally, you can symlink the content of the 'www' folder to your minerva web folder (~/www), for example:

-      ```bash
-      ln -S /path/to/minerva-queue-lsf/www ~/www/jobs
-      ```

-This will allow you to check job status through a web browser on  your computer/phone/tablet, using the url https://<username>.u.hpc.mssm.edu/jobs Note that you will need to set the correct path to your minerva-queue-lsf repository  bin folder by copying the content of the file 'config.sample.php' to 'config.php' and editing the path.

 Be sure to periodically run 'git pull' in the minerva-queue-lsf directory as the code is updated frequently to stay up to date with the latest queue changes and to add new features.